hashicorp/field-workshops-terraform/docs/azure/terraform/slides-tf.md

 ---
 name: defining-variables
 # Where are Variables Defined?
 Terraform variables are placed in a file called *variables.tf*.
 Variables can have default settings.
 If you omit the default, the user will be prompted to enter a value.
-Here we are *declaring* the variables that we intend to use in our Terraform code.
+Here we are *declaring* the variables that we intend to use.

 ```tex
 variable "prefix" {